What is phishing?

-The attack is a success if the victim reacts to the message.
+The attack is a success if the victim responds to the request.
 For instance, the victim may click a link or open an attachment that triggers some kind of threat.
-Other examples, the victim could respond to the message and start communication with the attacker, or they could simply stay on the phone and speak with the caller.
+Other examples, the victim could respond to the attacker's message, or they could simply stay on the phone and speak with the caller.

-In the case of communication between attacker and victim, the attacker will attempt to manipulate the victim using social norms and expectations to convince them to do what they want.
+In the case of communication between attacker and victim, the attacker will attempt to manipulate the victim using social norms and expectations to convince them.
 Some examples are when an attacker:

-- Asks the victim to do a quick errand that they haven’t time to get to
+- Asks the victim to do a quick errand that they can't do.

-- Calls on behalf of their horrible boss, relying on the victim to help so that the attacker doesn’t get in trouble
+- Calls where the attacker asks for help to appease their horrible boss, relying on the victim to help to avoid trouble.